rust-community/events-team/README.md

 # 🗓 Rust Events team

-This is the repository for any planning of the [Rust events team](https://github.com/rust-community/team#%EF%B8%8F-events).
+This is the repository of the [Rust events team](https://github.com/rust-community/team#%EF%B8%8F-events).
 If you are running an event we would love to offer some tips and contacts along with our experience to make it as smooth as possible.

+We're also open for contribution of tutorials, guides, and similar.

 ## 🚑 Support

 - **Help me with Meetups:** Open an issue using [this template](https://github.com/rust-community/events-team/issues/new?template=new_meetup.md) ❤️
+- **I want to run a conference:** We can help you with that!
+Please open an issue in [our issue tracker](https://github.com/rust-community/events-team/issues), or get in touch through the [community team email](mailto:community@rust-lang.org) 🎊.

 ## 💡 Guides

 - **Meetup Checklist:** [Here](https://github.com/rust-community/events-team/blob/master/standards/MEETUP_TALKS.md)

+## 📚 Resources

+Our favourite resources around events.

+- [**Safety First Portland**](http://safetyfirstpdx.org/resources/): A great resource around incident handling and safety at events.

 # 🚀 Helping out